 Written by Donald E. Sheppard|

-Drawings: Cheryl Lucente
+Drawings by Cheryl Lucente

 TO THIS POINT

-NEW: DESOTO'S MISSOURI TRAIL DETAILS ON GOOGLE EARTH
+DESOTO'S TRAIL ON GOOGLE EARTH

 and CONQUEST CALENDARS

-"Thitherto, the Christians had lacked salt, but there they (the Indians of Summersville) made a good quantity of it in order to carry it thence to other regions to exchange it for (buffalo) skins and blankets.
+"Thitherto, the Christians had lacked salt, but there they (the Indians of Cayas) made a good quantity of it in order to carry it thence to other regions to exchange it for (buffalo) skins and blankets.
 They gather it along the river, which leaves it on top of the sand when the water falls.
 And since they cannot gather it without more sand being mixed with it, they put it into certain baskets which they have for this purpose, wide at the top and narrow at the bottom.
 They hang the baskets to a pole in the air and put water in them, and they place a basin underneath into which the water falls.
-After being strained and set on the fire to boil, as the water becomes less, the salt is left on the bottom of the pot.
+After being strained and set on the fire to boil, as the water becomes less, the salt is left on the bottom of the pot...

-"Thereupon the governor set out for Tulla (on the Full Moon to conduct a dawn raid) with men of horse and fifty foot in order to see whether it was a land through which he might pass with all his men.
+"Thereupon the governor set out for Tulla (on the filling Hunter's Moon) with men of horse and fifty foot in order to see whether it was a land through which he might pass with all his men.
 As soon as he arrived (at West Plains) and was perceived by the Indians, the land was summoned.
 When 15 or 20 Indians had gathered together they came to attack the Christians.
 On seeing that they (the Christians) handled them roughly, and that when they took to flight the horses overtook them, they climbed on top of the houses, where they tried to defend themselves with their arrows; and when driven from some (of the housetops) would climb on top of others; and while they (the Christians) were pursuing some (of the Indians), others (of the Indians) would attack them (the Christians) from another direction.
 In this way, the running lasted so long that the horses became tired and could no longer run.
 The Indians killed one horse there and wounded several.
 Fifteen Indians were killed there, and captives were made of forty woman and young persons; for they (the Christians) did not leave any Indian alive who was shooting arrows if they could overtake him...